SAG honoree Alan Alda keeps using acting to make an impact

 “And I I’ve been training and doing about a dozen things to hold back the progress of Parkinson’s, which is pretty, you know, pretty successful.
 I’m still able to work and I do everything else that I do with a full heart,” he added.
 “It’s not at a point where it upsets me at all.
 I just cope with it, so I’m doing fine.”

-His resume also includes features films, including “Same Time, Next Year” and “The Aviator,” for which he was nominated for an Oscar, to TV shows including appearances on “30 Rock.”
+His resume also includes feature films, including “Same Time, Next Year” and “The Aviator,” for which he was nominated for an Oscar, to TV shows including appearances on “30 Rock.”

 He will receive his SAG honor during Sunday’s Screen Actors Guild Awards in Los Angeles, joining a group that includes Morgan Freeman, Clint Eastwood, Rita Moreno, Dick Van Dyke and Lily Tomlin.